SHEMZILLER/Magic-Blockers/README.md

-Game codes for Magic Blockers
+Game codes for Magic Blockers above
+How to Install
+download "Magic Blocker webapp" to loacl

 File is large MagicBlock beta1.0 full game export

 P1 Controls